(K,L)-eigenvectors in max-min algebra: Introduction

 The arithmetic operations $\oplus$ and $\otimes$ can be extended to matrices and vectors in the usual way so that for any matrices $A=(a_{ij})$ and $B=(b_{ij})$ of appropriate dimensions we can define their "sum" $A\oplus B$ and "product" $A\otimes B$ by the usual rules: $(A\oplus B)_{ij}=a_{ij}\oplus b_{ij}$ and $(A\otimes B)_{ij}=\bigoplus_{k} a_{ik}\otimes b_{kj}$.
 For a square matrix $A\in\B^{n\times n}$ we can also define its max-min matrix powers: $A^k=\underbrace{A\otimes\ldots\otimes A}_k$, where $k$ is a natural number.
 Note that $A^0=I$, the usual identity matrix.
 Further we will systematically omit the product sign $\otimes$, for brevity.

 As usual in tropical/idempotent algebras, to each matrix $A\in\B^{n\times n}$ we associate a digraph $\digr(A)=(N,E)$ with the node set $N=\{1,\ldots,n\}$ and edge set $E=\{(i,j)\colon a_{ij}>0\}$.
 Each edge has a weight $a_{ij}$.
-A sequence of edges $\{(i_0,i_1),(i_1,i_2),\ldots, (i_{k-1},i_k)$ where each edge belongs to $E$ is called a walk whose length is $k$ and whose weight is given by the max-min product $a_{i_0i_1}\dots a_{i_{k-1}i_k}$.
+A sequence of edges $(i_0,i_1),(i_1,i_2),\ldots, (i_{k-1},i_k)$ where each edge belongs to $E$ is called a walk whose length is $k$ and whose weight is given by the max-min product $a_{i_0i_1}\dots a_{i_{k-1}i_k}$.

-One of the motivations to study max-min algebra comes from the theory of fuzzy sets where the operation $\min(a,b)$ is one of the most useful examples of triangular norms~\cite{KMP:00}.
-See also~\cite{GM-07} for more on semirings and other algebraic models relevant to the theory of fuzzy sets.
+One of the motivations to study max-min algebra comes from the theory of fuzzy sets where the operation $\min(a,b)$ is one of the most useful examples of triangular norms, see Klement, Mesiar and Pap~\cite{KMP:00}.
+See also Gondran and Minoux~\cite{GM-07} for more on semirings and other algebraic models relevant to the theory of fuzzy sets.

 \if{ It is easy to see that each entry $(A^k)_{ij}$ is the greatest max-min weight of a walk connecting node $i$ to node $j$ and having length $k$.
 This gives rise to the following example of algebraic optimal path problem~\cite{Car-71,LM-98} to which the theory of max-min matrix powers can be applied.
 Suppose that we are given a network of roads with one bridge on each road.
 The capacity of each bridge (i.e., the biggest weight of a vehicle that can go over it) is given.
 The capacity of a sequence of such roads with bridges (i.e., a walk in this network) is then determined as the minimal capacity of the bridges in it.
 The problem then is, given a starting point and an end point and (possibly) the number of bridges to be passed, to find a sequence of roads with the greatest capacity. }\fi